jenidub/aisd-wde-4-Intermediate-flexbox/README.md

 ##

 # Conclusion 📄
-We've now covered the fundamentals of building a responsive website using Flexbox.
+You've now covered the fundamentals of building a responsive website using Flexbox.
 You progressively added and styled key sections of the webpage, including a navigation bar, main content area, and footer.
 You applied Flexbox techniques to create a layout that adapts smoothly to different screen sizes.
 Finally, you tested your layout to see how Flexbox handles various scenarios.
 You’ve now gained hands-on experience in creating a responsive webpage that looks great on any device.

 ##